Romain Gary writes to Christel and reflects on his lost loves. 1946.

 French transcription:

-“Dearest Christel, Here I am.
+"My dearest Christel, Here I am.
 Romain.
-I received your letter, and it was really a good and pleasant thing to have.
-I was looking at some photos the other day, old photos, that I found in France, and there you were, in all your splendor – and Sylvia, looking at me, said with a kind of triumph (I don’t know why): “Aha, so you’ve never forgotten Christel!”
-Of course not, I haven’t forgotten her.
+I received your letter, and it was truly something wonderful and pleasant to receive.
+The other day I was looking at some photos, old photos, that I found in France, and there you were, in all your splendor – and Sylvia, looking at me, exclaimed with a sort of triumph (I don't know why): 'Aha, so you've never forgotten Christel!'
+Of course not, I haven't forgotten her.".

-I wonder if you liked “European Education.”
+I wonder if you liked "European Education."
 I sent you a copy in French some time ago.
-It is currently being translated into Swedish.
-(It is currently being translated into all European languages.)
+It's currently being translated into Swedish.
+(It's being translated into all European languages.)

-I was demobilized three weeks ago, and in a few days I'm leaving for Sofia, Bulgaria, as First Secretary of the French Legation there.
-I'll probably be there for about a year, with my wife [Lesley Blanch, Gary's first wife], who's joining me in April.
-She's a very good wife and a very good journalist...
-My new book [her novel Tulip ] comes out in April.
+I was demobilized three weeks ago and in a few days I'm leaving for Sofia, Bulgaria, as First Secretary of the French Legation there.
+I'll probably stay there for about a year, with my wife [Lesley Blanch, Gary's first wife], who will join me in April.
+She's a very good wife and a very good journalist… My new book [his novel Tulip ] is coming out in April.

-I wish I could see you again, even if only for a day.
-I hope—in fact, I know—that you are happy and that Ullo has now grown into a healthy big boy.
+I wish I could see you again, even if just for a day.
+I hope—in fact, I know—that you are happy and that Ullo has now grown into a big, healthy boy.
 Keep in touch with me, my dear Christel, if you can, from time to time.
-One day, we will see each other again.
-Love from Romain Gary.
+One day we will meet again.
+Love, Romain Gary

 ___________________________________________________

-Romain Gary met Christel Söderlund-Kryland, a young 21-year-old Swedish journalist, in Nice in July 1937.
+Romain Gary met Christel Söderlund-Kryland, a 21-year-old Swedish journalist, in Nice in July 1937.
 Their passion was all-consuming and brief.
-After a few months together, Christel (who would inspire Gary's character Brigitte in Promise at Dawn ), already married, returned to her native country in June 1939 to resume living with her husband.
+After a few months together, Christel (who would later inspire Gary's character Brigitte in *Promise at Dawn* ), already married, returned to her native country in June 1939 to resume her life with her husband.
 Gary never forgot this passion.

 Contact form